Einstein's Theory of Relativity

 calculating very small relativistic interactions (i.e. Mercury

-order of a series expansion.
-However, when we consider bodies with
+first order of a series expansion.
+However, when we consider

-kinetic energy in a very deep gravitational potential, these
+bodies with kinetic energy in a very deep gravitational

-closer to the surface of the star, its mass decreases when brought to
+gets closer to the surface of the star, its mass decreases when

-of particles forming that star approaches infinity while the mass of
+forming that star approaches infinity while the mass of each

 Finally, extrapolating (to a smaller radius) beyond this extreme

-say indifferently that the clock has stopped running
+indifferently that the clock has stopped running or that the

-or that the clock has disappeared and no longer exists.
-Therefore
+clock has disappeared and no longer exists.
+Therefore clocks

-in a Deep Gravitational Potential versus the Formation of Matter and
+Matter in a Deep Gravitational Potential versus the Formation

-We have seen above that mass can be transformed into radiation in a
+seen above that mass can be transformed into radiation in a deep

 matter and anti-matter.
 In physics, there is another well-known

-particle with its anti-particle.
-For example, we know that an electron
+a particle with its anti-particle.
+For example, we know that an

-and a positron can be annihilated into radiation.
-As expected, the
+electron and a positron can be annihilated into radiation.
+As

-corresponding inverse mechanism is also known from the interaction of
+expected, the corresponding inverse mechanism is also known from

-extremely rapid so that matter formed at the same time (and at the same
+that matter formed at the same time (and at the same location)

-high rate.
+a very high rate.
 This system is quite unstable.
-Furthermore, since matter and
+Furthermore,

-galaxies.
-Consequently, another mechanism of formation of matter
+mechanism of formation of matter without involving anti-matter

 12.9.1 - Inverse